emarques/csp-interview-schedule-display/README.md

 ### Second Stage – Fetching and display the Schedule
 ----
-The API that returns the schedule is available available on the following endpoint: http://localhost:3001/schedule-repo/api/v1/schedule?channel={channel_input}&date={channel_input}
+The API that returns the schedule, is available on the following endpoint: http://localhost:3001/schedule-repo/api/v1/schedule?channel={channel_input}&date={channel_input}
+**Check the notes on how to start this service**

-The requirement that was given to us was to fetch the data, and display it as table, with the following columns:
+The requirement that was given, is to fetch the data, and display the schedule information in a table format, with the following columns:
 * Start Time
 * End Time
 * Title Name

-**Please ensure you use TDD.**
+**Please ensure you use TDD and use some state management**

 ## Notes
-Libraries used:
+### Libraries
 * create-react-app - used to create the skeleton of the app
 * semantic-ui-css - the css framework that gives the styling
 * semantic-ui-react - provides react components for the styling components from semantic-ui